 The sightline turntable protractor should be printed onto glossy photo paper to protect your stylus.
 Laminating the phono cartridge alignment protractor or putting a piece of clear packing tape over the grid will work as well.

 It is important to print the cartridge alignment template at 100 % scale.
 This can be set in the printing dialogue of your browser or operating system.
-Measure the height of the outer rectangle to be sure it matches the dimensions printed in the lower right corner.
+After printing, measure the height of the outer rectangle to be sure it matches the dimensions printed in the lower right corner.
 If the scale is off, scale the template by changing the printer correction factor.

 Cut out the alignment protractor and punch or cut the spindle hole as precisely as possible.

-Place the template on your turntable, set anti skating to zero and lower the vertical tracking force, so the cantilever does not deflect.
+Place the template on your turntable, set anti skating to zero.

 Tighten the screws and set the tracking force and anti-skating back to the weight specified for your stylus.

-To save the protractor for future use, simply choose "Save as PDF" instead of a printer in the printing dialogue and download the file.
+To save the protractor for future use, it is possible to choose "Save as PDF" instead of a printer in the printing dialogue and download the file.